 - What part of electricity bills will this program affect?

-The new rate reflects changes to the energy market that have occurred since the previous contract with Homefield Energy was approved.
+The new rate reflects changes to the energy market that have occurred since the previous contract was approved.
 The current rate reflects the best available bid by a responsible bidder.

 - Why do I have to opt out?

 The referendum passed by voters in 2012 approved an “opt out” aggregation program.
 The opt out program automatically combines the electric load for residential and eligible small businesses for purchasing purposes except for those customers who actively choose not to participate in the municipality's or county's purchase program.